Constraints on axion-like dark matter from a SERF comagnetometer: Methods

 \subsection{Data processing}

 We analyzed the data using the log-likelihood ratio test to exclude the presence of ALPs at frequency $\omega_{\rm DM}$ with a width determined by the signal coherence time and the effects of earth's rotation on the sensitive axes of the detector.
-To accurately account for the velocity distribution of the Dark Matter, we carried the analysis procedure that is similar to Ref.~\cite{bloch2022new} except for a few changes listed below.
-In short, we take the total ALP field as a superposition of the plane-waves representing the individual particles, whose momentum distribution follows the Standard Halo Model~\cite{lee2013dark} and phases are uncorrelated and randomly distributed.
-To calculate the signal generated by the total ALP gradient, we compute the response of the detector in the frequency domain (which is represented by the $\alpha$ matrices as defined in Ref.~\cite{bloch2022new}).
+To accurately account for the velocity distribution of the Dark Matter, we carried the analysis procedure that is similar to Ref.~\cite{bloch2022new} except for a few changes listed below {and further detailed in the SI.} In short, we take the total ALP field as a superposition of the plane-waves representing the individual particles, whose momentum distribution follows the Standard Halo Model~\cite{lee2013dark} and phases are uncorrelated and randomly distributed.
+To calculate the signal generated by the total ALP gradient, we compute the response of the detector in the frequency domain (which is represented by the $\alpha$ matrices as defined in Ref.~\cite{bloch2022new} { with some minor changes discussed in the SI)}.
 Once the spectral content of an ALP has been determined, we use frequencies outside the predicted spectral content of the ALP to estimate the level of noise for the white noise hypothesis used to generate the bounds.

 All analysis procedures and cuts were designed in a blind fashion, and decided in advance before looking at the data, to eliminate bias.
 We emphasize that this is an exclusion search, and no discovery was attempted.
 We carried a similar procedure for the quality cuts as described in Ref.~\cite{bloch2022new}, primarily to avoid a change in the analysis procedure, which presumably mitigated low-frequency noise; Indeed the noise spectrum of the unblinded data was nearly unchanged.
 We also note that owing to the long measurement time, spectral representation of the ALP required fewer points that in Ref.~\cite{bloch2022new}, rendering its computation more efficient.